5l1v3r1/Top500Alexa/README.md

 # Top500Alexa
-Get Top 500 Alexa Sites as CSV
+Get Top 500 Alexa Sites as CSV.
 This Application Wirte on widows Application Program.